What exactly is Google Analytics? How do statistics help website owners boost their online website? How does it all work?

 In the Conversion paths report, you will be able to see your conversion path performance.

-In the Configure page you’ll be able to add, edit, or manage the following:
+Within the Admin, you’ll be able to add, edit, or manage the following:

 - Custom definitions

-In the Events page, you’ll be able to see a list of events that are created for tracking in your GA4 property.
+In the Events page, you’ll be able to see a list of events that are used for tracking in your Google Analytics property.
 With ExactMetrics, we automatically create and manage events for you.

 In the Conversions page, you’ll see a list of events that are being tracked as conversions.
 ExactMetrics will automatically create and setup eCommerce events for tracking, but you can also mark other events to be tracked as a conversion by enabling the marked as conversion toggle in the Events page.